Pfizer and Moderna raise prices for COVID-19 vaccines in EU- FT - Up News Info

 In May, the EU said it expects to have received more than a billion doses of vaccines by the end of September from four drugmakers.

-Pfizer and Moderna were not immediately available for comment to Reuters. ($1 = 0.8425 euros) (Reporting by Sabahatjahan Contractor in Bengaluru; Editing by Louise Heavens and Giles Elgood)
+($1 = 0.8425 euros) (Reporting by Sabahatjahan Contractor in Bengaluru, additional reporting by Aakriti Bhalla; Editing by Louise Heavens, Giles Elgood and Diane Craft)